nodejs/import-in-the-middle/README.md

 ```

 When registering the loader hook programmatically, it's possible to pass a list
-of modules, file URLs or regular expressions to either exclude or specifically
+of modules, file URLs or regular expressions to either `exclude` or specifically
-include which modules are intercepted.
+`include` which modules are intercepted.
 This is useful if a module is not
 compatible with the loader hook.

+> **Note:** This feature is incompatible with the `{internals: true}` Hook option

 ```js
 import * as module from 'module'